 (a) Eligibility Criteria: An employee who otherwise meets eligibility criteria (see 06.1.1)is eligible to request educational leave after successful completion of four (4) consecutive years of service in the Edenton-Chowan Schools.
 Earlier consideration for educational leave may be given if the education or credential sought is related to an area of critical need in the system.
 Educational leave may be denied if the Superintendent or designee believes granting the leave would not be in the best interests of the school system.

 (b) Conditions of Leave: Except as provided in 06.1.2-.4, educational leave is nonpaid.
 Except as provided below, educational leave may not exceed one (1) year in duration.
 Nonpaid educational leave in order to participate in the Principal Fellows Program may not exceed two (2) years in duration.
-A person granted educational leave must be responsible for obtaining information and making necessary individual arrangements for continuation of retirement, hospitalization and benefits during the leave of absence.
+A person granted educational leave must be responsible for obtaining information and making necessary individual arrangements for continuation of retirement, hospitalization and other benefits during the leave of absence.
 The school system will continue to make monthly matching contributions to the State Retirement System for an employee on approved leave under this policy, but only if the employee makes a request in writing to the director of human resources – staffing and development before the leave begins.

 (c) Notification and Reinstatement: Application for educational leave must be approved by the immediate supervisor and submitted to human resources prior to April 15 of the school year preceding the proposed leave.
 By April 15 of the year in which the leave is taken, the employee must notify human resources of his/her intent to return.
 Employees enrolled in the Principal Fellows Program must notify human resources of their continued enrollment in the Principal Fellows Program by April 15.
 Additionally, by April 15 of their second year, they must notify human resources of their intent to return to Edenton-Chowan Schools.
 Educational leaves of shorter duration require thirty (30) calendar days written notice of the employee’s interest to return.
 If appropriate written notification is received, reemployment will be assured following the leave.
 However, while employment is guaranteed upon the employee’s return, it may not necessarily be the same position, school, or grade level.
 Nothing in this section prohibits the Superintendent or designee from making exceptions based on compelling reasons.